midonet/midonet/docs/design-overview.md

 The DeduplicationActor (DDA) is the entry point to the packet processing activities.
 There may be several of them running in parallel.
-Packets make it to a given DDA worker based on the hash of their flow match.
-Thus two identical packets will always be routed through the same DDA.
+Packets make it to a given DDA worker based on the hash of their 5-tuple.
+Thus any two identical that belong the same L4 connection will always be routed through the same DDA.

-When a DDA receives a packet notification from the Netlink API, it first checks that there are no packets with the same match being processed.
+When a DDA receives a packet notification from the Netlink API, it first checks that there are no packets with the same match being whose processing is suspended pending an asynchronous computation (fetching a device or waiting for an ARP reply).
 If there are, the packets are kept in the pended packets queue, so that, when the in-progress packet is processed the resulting actions can be applied to all the packets pended with the same match.

 If the incoming packet doesn't have same-match counterpart, the DDA synchronously runs a new PacketWorkflow (PW) to process the packet.